 Duration: 1.5 hours

 Survey Site Type: Mainland beach with natural shoreline

 Survey Site Description: This transect consists of a narrow stretch of beach, adjacent to marsh.
-The open water includes some pilings where pelicans, terns, and cormorants often sit.
-Raptors and marsh birds such as rails, egrets, and herons are often seen in the marsh.
+The open water includes some pilings where Brown Pelicans, terns, and Double-crested Cormorants often sit.
+Clapper Rails, egrets, and herons are often seen and heard in the marsh.
 The thick wrack line and muddy substrate provides a huge variety of shorebirds at the tideline.
-Small passerines such as sparrows, wrens, and warblers are often seen in the bushes between the beach and the marsh.
+Passerines such as sparrows, warblers, and Red-winged Blackbirds are often seen in the bushes between the beach and the marsh.
 The open water and the bayou system often hosts wintering waterfowl.

 Meeting location: Graveline Beach at dirt parking lot at the end of Beach Street.
 For accurate directions to meeting location: 4144 Beach Blvd, Ocean Springs, MS 39564.

 Survey Transect: This transect is 1 mile long.
 The west end is at the meeting location parking lot.
 The east end is where the beach ends at the bayou channel.

 Transect GPS Coordinator: Start- 30.354917N 88.682111W, Stop- 30.362083N 88.667778W

 This survey is currently staff led.
 The time is subject to change, depending on weather conditions.
 Once signed up, staff will notify you of any changes.